mairooni/Flink-TornadoVM-Artifact/README.md

 1. Execute `tornado --printFlags` and copy all flags starting from `-server`.

-2. Then paste the above flags in the `env.java.opts` field of the `flink-conf.yaml` file, which is located in the `Flink-TornadoVM-Artifact/Flink-TornadoVM/build-target/conf` directory.
-To indicate that the execution will go through TornadoVM, include also the flag `-Dtornado=true` .
+2. Then paste the above flags in the `env.java.opts` field of the `flink-conf.yaml` file, which is located in the `Flink-TornadoVM/build-target/conf` directory.
+To indicate that the execution will go through TornadoVM, also include the flag `-Dtornado=true` .

 3. Finally, to specify on which device the computation will be executed include the option `-D<task_schedule-name>.<task-name>.device=<driverNumber>:<deviceNumber>`.

 Below is presented an example of the `env.java.opts` field, if we assume that the computation to be executed has two Task Schedules, named s0.t0 and s1.t1 respectively.
-Let's also assume that both Task Schedules should be executed on the device 0:2 (which was a Quadro GP100 GPU in the example presented in the section **Identify the hardware accelerators**.)
+Let's also assume that both Task Schedules should be executed on the device 0:2 (which was a Quadro GP100 GPU in the example presented in the section **"Identify the hardware accelerators"**.)
 ```bash
     ## Set the Java Home
     env.java.home: path/to/JDK1.8.0_302